kengz/openai_lab/source/includes/_EXPERIMENTS.md

 # <a name="experiments"></a>Experiments

-The experimental framework design and terminology should be familiar, since it's borrowed from experimental science.
+The experimental framework design and terminology should be familiar, since they're borrowed from experimental science.
 The Lab runs **experiments** and produces data for [analysis](#analysis).

 ## Definition